Hike at a Glance

 From High Camp, the trail becomes more demanding, involving rock scrambling and a steep climb.
 This section is highly exposed and requires navigation with a map and compass, along with scrambling over extensive boulder fields.
 Walkers must traverse a boulder field above High Camp to reach Mount Eliza (1,289 metres).
 The trail may be poorly defined in places, but following the upward direction will lead to the peak.

-Mount Eliza marks entry into an alpine plateau characterized by cushion plants, pandani, alpine flowers, and small tarns.
+Mount Eliza marks entry into an alpine plateau characterised by cushion plants, pandani, alpine flowers, and small tarns.
 From here, the track levels out slightly, heading north to a small saddle with several tarns.
 On clear days, Mount Anne is prominently visible from this point.
 The trail continues across the Eliza Plateau, over boulder fields, and skirts the western side of Eve Peak (1,388 metres).
 At a junction, walkers should continue straight to Mount Anne (1,413 metres).

 Continuing towards Mount Anne, the trail follows the ridge, passing through another boulder field and a high point before descending slightly and approaching the summit.
 The final ascent requires climbing and turning to the right, with sections of the trail involving scrambling where the use of hands is necessary.
 The route is exposed, and caution is essential to avoid falls.
 The summit, accessible in favorable conditions, offers panoramic views, including Frenchmans Cap to the northwest, the Weld River Valley, Federation Peak, and Precipitous Bluff to the south.